greenplum-db/gpdb/src/backend/codegen/README.md

 3. [Debugging Generated Code](#debugging-generated-code)
 4. [Learning Resources](#learning-resources)

-## Building
+## Building codegen utils

 ### Prerequisites
-To build codegen utils, you will need CMake 2.8 or higher and a recent version of LLVM and Clang (including headers and developer libraries) (Codegen utils is currently developed against the LLVM 3.7.X release series).
+To build codegen utils, you will need cmake 2.8 or higher and a recent version of llvm and clang (including headers and developer libraries) (codegen utils is currently developed against the LLVM 3.7.X release series).
 Here's how to acquire these dependencies for various OSes.